Responsibility for our materials

 According to Art 33 of the REACH regulation we fulfil in this case our obligation to inform unprompted our customers.

 Substances subject to authorization are listed in Annex XIV to the REACH regulation.
 On expiry of the so called sunset date, these substances may be used for those applications only that the European Commission has authorized explicitly.
-The last amendment to Annex XIV was passed by the EU Commission on 06 February 2020.
 The substances listed in Annex XIV are not contained in our articles!

 The semi-finished products of copper and copper alloys that Wieland delivers are products as defined in the REACH regulation for which no safety data sheets need be provided.
 Notwithstanding, we are pleased to provide you with the material safety data sheets on our semi-finished products.